kundajelab/ChromDragoNN/README.md

 ## Data

-All associated data can be downloaded from [here](http://mitra.stanford.edu/kundaje/projects/seqxgene/).
+All associated data from our paper can be downloaded from [here](http://mitra.stanford.edu/kundaje/projects/seqxgene/).

 Untar the `dnase.chr.packbited.tar.gz` file (occupies ~30 Gb).